On the day briefing: Q3 finances and performance

-NHS Improvement (NHSI) has released the quarter three (Q3) finance and operational performance figures for the provider sector.
-These figures cover the nine month period ending 31 December 2017.
-This briefing summarises the key headlines from those figures as well as the press release issued in response.
+Today NHS Improvement (NHSI) released the quarter three (Q3) finance and operational performance figures for the provider sector.
+These figures cover the nine-month period ending 31 December 2016.
+This briefing summarises the key headlines from those figures as well as our view on what they mean.
+It also details the preliminary results of a survey of finance directors carried out by NHS Providers earlier this month.
+The survey sought views on the 2016/17 financial position as well as the longer-term outlook for 2017/18.
+The full findings of the survey will be published later this month.